Geoffrey de Bellaigue: Death

 De Bellaigue died in 2013, aged 81, from undisclosed causes.
 He was survived by his wife, two daughters, and his twin brother.

 Publications

-During his appointment as Surveyor of the Queens Works of Art he wrote many of the catalogues for exhibitions at the Queen's Gallery either alone or in collaboration with Sir Oliver Millar and others.
+During his appointment as Surveyor of the Queen's Works of Art he wrote many of the catalogues for exhibitions at the Queen's Gallery either alone or in collaboration with Sir Oliver Millar and others.
 He also succeeded Anthony Blunt as general editor of the scholarly catalogues of the James A. De Rothschild Collection at Waddesdon Manor.
 He published many articles on the decorative arts in The Burlington Magazine, Apollo, The Journal of the Furniture History Society, and elsewhere.